 Rather than wallowing in past mistakes, she sometimes revisits very early memories - mostly of her childhood and teen years.
 In the last few years I’ve heard simple but heartwarming stories about my Grandparents’ lives and my mother’s childhood.
 Mom’s parents and a few siblings passed away long ago, but she “visits” with them in the present.
 I’m sure doctors would call these hallucinations - but I think they are all with her - loving her and keeping her safe.

 So, could this be a “good thing”?

 Growing up, my mother was very judgmental.
 Maybe because of her own esteem issues she was quick to judge others, dismissing people based on any number of criteria; appearance, lack of formal education, ignorance of “culture”, income level - a host of reasons.
-I don’t know if this constant negativity caused her discomfort or stress - but I think it would be an unpleasant way to view the world.
+I don’t know if this constant negativity caused her discomfort or stress - but I would think it would require a lot of energy to maintain.

-Now: Mom is content to chat with everyone; everyone is a friend.
+Now: Mom is happy to chat with everyone; everyone is a friend.
 She has wonderful talks with anyone she comes across and enjoys hearing their stories.
-It makes her happy.
+It brings her joy.

-So, negativity, prejudice and judgment are stored in the brain and can be “forgotten”?
+So, negativity, prejudice and judgment is stored in the brain and can be “forgotten”?